Gadsden Purchase: Southern commercial conventions

 In January 1845, Asa Whitney of New York presented the United States Congress with the first plan to construct a transcontinental railroad.
-Although Congress took no action on his proposal, a commercial convention of 1845 in Memphis took up the issue.
+Although Congress took no action on his proposal, a commercial convention in Memphis later that year took up the issue.
 Prominent attendees included John C. Calhoun, Clement C. Clay Sr., John Bell, William Gwin, and Edmund P. Gaines, but James Gadsden of South Carolina was influential in the convention's recommending a southern route for the proposed railroad.
 The route was to begin in Texas and end in San Diego or Mazatlán.
 Southerners hoped that such a route would ensure Southern prosperity, while opening the "West to southern influence and settlement".

 Southern interest in railroads in general, and the Pacific railroad in particular, accelerated after the conclusion of the Mexican–American War in 1848.
 During that war, topographical officers William H. Emory and James W. Abert had conducted surveys that demonstrated the feasibility of a railroad's originating in El Paso or western Arkansas and ending in San Diego.
 J. D. B. DeBow, the editor of DeBow's Review, and Gadsden both publicized within the South the benefits of building this railroad.